Introduction

 Engagement

-Using data from your CRM, ListDefender can identify which of your contacts are engaged, un-engaged and those that need you should re-engage.
+Using data from your EMP, ListDefender can identify which of your contacts are engaged, un-engaged and those that need you should re-engage.
 ListDefender exposes some options that let you influence how contacts' engagement is evaluated, including engagement thresholds for engaged and un-engaged.
 The re-engage thresholds are automatically inferred from the engaged and un-engaged thresholds.

 You can also choose to enable the option to opt out contacts that haven't engaged within the number of days you specify for the red engagement threshold.
-When enabled, ListDefender will automatically opt out (in your CRM) contacts that have not engaged with your emails for the period you configured.
+When enabled, ListDefender will automatically opt out (in your EMP) contacts that have not engaged with your emails for the period you configured.
 This option is only recommended after you have a good understanding of your engagement data.

 Additional Options